-Do you spend hours imagining the consequences of things that haven't happened yet?
-Suffer for what you have been through, and don't know how to deal with fear?
-If the answer is yes, the book "Calm the F*ck Down", by author Sarah Knight, is made for you.
+Do you spend hours imagining the consequences of things that haven’t happened yet?
+Suffer for what you have been through, and don’t know how to deal with fear?
+If the answer is “yes”, the book “Calm the F*ck Down”, by author Sarah Knight, was made for you.

-It offers tips and techniques on how to eliminate these symptoms, better known as anxiety - the evil of the century - and helps you face the fact that shits happens, no matter when you're living.
+It offers tips and techniques on how to eliminate these symptoms, better known as anxiety – the evil of the century – and helps you face the fact that shits happens, no matter which moment you’re living in.

 Want to know more about how to get control of your life again?
-Keep reading our resume, and we will give you a path!
+Keep reading our resume, and we will give you a way!

-The book "Calm the F*ck Down", was written by the author, Sarah Knight, in 2018, and published by Alta Books, in 2019.
+The work “Calm the F*ck Down”, was written by the author, Sarah Knight, in 2018, and published by Alta Books, in 2019.

 New York Times best-selling author, Sarah Knight is an editor and writer.
-Concluded graduation with honor at Harvard University, and worked for 15 years on New York City, passing through the best publishers in the Big Apple.
+He graduated with honors at Harvard University, and worked for 15 years in New York City, passing through the best publishers in the Big Apple.

 Her first example, "The Life-Changing Magic of Not Giving a F*ck", was published in more than 20 languages, and all the books of her series, No Fucks Given Guides, are international best-sellers.